 Mutations at the chromosomal level

-It is nature’s intention that the exact genetic information from both parents will be seen in the offspring’s DNA in the critical stages of fertilization.
+By nature, the genetic information from both parents is expected to be seen in the offspring following fertilization.
 However, it is possible for this genetic information to mutate, which in most cases, can result in fatal or negative consequences in the outcome of the new organism.
+This tutorial looks at the genetic mutations and their consequences in the outcome of the new organism.
+This tutorial is about the different types of mutations involving a chromosome.

 One well-known example of a mutation is non-disjunction.
 Non-disjunction is when the spindle fibers fail to separate during meiosis, resulting in gametes with one extra chromosome and other gametes lacking a chromosome.